 Environmental Factors

 The Temperature, humidity, rainfall, and wind speed are all factors that effect herbicide performance.
-These can all affect the absorption, translocation, and degradation of turf herbicides.
-Herbicide choice should take into account environmental factors, such as the proximity of sensitive crops, water bodies, or wildlife habitats.
+These affect the absorption, translocation, and degradation of turf herbicides.
+When you choose a herbicide, you should consider environmental factors, such as the proximity of sensitive crops, water bodies, or wildlife habitats.

 Some herbicides have specific restrictions or require buffer zones to protect non-target plants or aquatic environments.
-An example of this is on the Poacure herbicide label which goes to the extent of having a buffer zone table on the label.
+An example of this is Poacure which goes to the extent of having a buffer zone table on the label.

 Environmental conditions affecting herbicide performance:

-Higher humidity helps herbicides stay on the plant surface longer, and so enhances absorption.
+Higher humidity helps herbicides stay on the plant surface longer, and enhances uptake.
 This is especially important for foliar herbicides.
 During hot, humid conditions spray droplets evaporate slower.
 This means any spray takes longer to dry and so increases herbicide absorption.

 Absorption and translocation of bentazone in turfgrass increases in humid conditions1Kudsk, P.; Kristensen, J. Effect of environmental factors on herbicide performance.
 In Proceedings of the First International Weed Control Congress, Melbourne, Australia, 17–21 February 1992; Weed Science Society of Victoria: Victoria, Australia, 1992; pp. 173–186.
 This is due to the cuticle being hydrated, which encourages herbicide absorption2Matzenbacher, F.O.; Vidal, R.A.; Merotto, A.; Trezzi, M.M.
 Environmental and physiological factors that affect the efficacy of herbicides that inhibit the enzyme protoporphyrinogen oxidase: A literature review.
 Planta Daninha 2014, 32, 457–463..

 Hot, dry conditions have a greater impact on systemic herbicides than contact type products.
 However, excessively high humidity or prolonged periods of leaf wetness can lead to herbicide runoff or wash-off before uptake can occur.
-In hot and dry conditions the use of the right spray adjuvant and surfactant is even more important.
+This means that in hot and dry conditions the use of the right spray adjuvant and surfactant is important.

-Adjuvants and surfactants aid herbicide uptake by enhancing spray droplet retention on the leaf surface, dissolving wax cuticles, and holding spray droplets on the leaf for longer by reducing the evaporation rate.
+Adjuvants and surfactants enhance spray droplet retention on the leaf surface and increase herbicide uptake.
+They dissolve wax cuticles, and hold spray droplets on the leaf for longer by reducing the evaporation rate.

-Rainfall or irrigation shortly after herbicide application can impact herbicide performance.
-Heavy rainfall or irrigation can cause herbicide runoff, dilution, or leaching, reducing the concentration of herbicide available for weed control.
+Rainfall or irrigation shortly after a herbicide application impacts herbicide performance.
+Heavy rainfall or irrigation causes herbicide runoff, dilution, or leaching, and reduces the concentration of herbicide available for weed control.

 • S-metalochlor present Pennmag (Syngenta) can quickly move out of a sandy soil profile after heavy rain, due to its relatively high solubility in comparison to pendimethalin.

-• Foramsulfuron (Tribute Selective herbicide) efficacy on crows foot grass is greatest under conditions of high soil moisture and high evaporation, and may be reduced in sandy soils.
+• Foramsulfuron (Tribute Selective herbicide) works best on Crowsfoot grass under conditions of high soil moisture and high evaporation, and may be reduced in sandy soils.

 Correctly Applying